AbdurRKhalid/Design-Patterns/Behavioral/Memento/Readme.md

 Use Memento Design Pattern When:
 1. A Snapshot of an object's state must be saved so that it can be restored.
 2. A Direct Interface to Obtaining the state would expose implementation details and break encapsulation principle.

+## Consequences
+* Preserving the Encapsulation Boundries.
+* It simplifies Originator.
+* Using Mementos Might Be Expensive in Behaviour.
+* Defining Narrow and Wide Interfaces.
+* Hidden Costs in Caring for Memento.